Using the power of habits to improve fussy eating

 Habits and fussy eaters

-When I work with families who have older children there are often very well-established habits in their eating.
+Older children often have very well-established habits in their eating.
 These may look like:

 – The same foods eaten for certain meals.